EmmanuelDemey/codelab-elastic/DEMO.md

 # Step 2

-We can explain first the content of the `packetbeat.yml` file
+We can explain first the content of the `packetbeat.yml` file.

-In order to start you should executed the following commands :
+In order to start run:

 ```shell
 docker-compose up